nus-cs2103-AY2223S1/tp/docs/team/edricyeo.md

         * Modified the UI to display information regarding the reminders.
     * **Deleting Reminders**
         * Implemented the `deleteR` command to allow users to delete reminders, given the index of the reminder.
-    * **Find**
+    * **Finding contacts**
         * Added functionality for the `find` command to find contacts based off name, phone, email, birthday, address fields.
         * Refactored the parsing of the `find` command to accept prefixes for the different field to find by.
 This was difficult because there was a lot of code and test cases that had to be refactored after the parsing of the `find` command was changed.
+        * Wrote tests for the `find` command based off different fields.
         * Implemented input checking and error checking for the `find` command.
 A different parsing of the `find` command created bugs when the find command was parsed.
 Therefore, I had to use assertions and exceptions to ensure the `find` command accepted valid user inputs.

 * **Contributions to the UG**:
-    * Wrote "Locating persons by keyword" section
+    * Wrote the "Locating persons by keyword" section
-    * Wrote "Adding a reminder" section
+    * Wrote the "Adding a reminder" section
-    * Wrote "Deleting a reminder" section
+    * Wrote the "Deleting a reminder" section

 * **Contributions to the DG**:
     * Wrote "Remind feature" section, explaining how the `remind` command was implemented.
     * Wrote "Delete Reminder feature" section, explaining how the `deleteR` command was implemented.
     * Created sequence diagrams for the `remind` and `deleteR` command using plantUML
+    * Wrote the use cases for the `Finding contacts` command

 * **Contributions to team-based tasks**:
-    * Create and delegate tasks to teammates, using github Issues.
+    * Create and delegate tasks to teammates, using GitHub Issues
     * Refactored a lot of AB3 references in the user guide and developer guide